Traffic Signals

 SigOps

-Under the SigOps program, Office of Traffic Operations works closely with state and local traffic engineers to optimize traffic signals across the state.
+Under the SigOps program, the Office of Traffic Operations works closely with state and local traffic engineers to optimize traffic signals across the state.
 Using the latest technology and signal timing methodology, the SigOps team monitors and optimizes traffic flow to provide a more efficient and safer commute for the public.
 SigOps focuses on two primary areas:

 Signal Optimization